 Cognitive Behaviour Therapy for Insomnia (CBT-I) is designed to help you with the mental aspects of not sleeping – a racing mind, worrying during the night, and frustration when you can’t sleep.

 The Sleepio app is part of a programme that can help with problems falling asleep, waking during the night, or waking up too early.
 They also offer guidance for shift workers, parents and dealing with jet lag.
-It costs $300 a year, with an iOS app available but no Android at the moment.
+It costs $300 a year, with an iOS app available, but unfortunately there’s no Android version at the moment.

 It costs from $215 a year and currently works in a web browser only, with online diaries, integration with a Fitbit and interactive lessons.